mhutch/mhutch.github.io/_posts/2006-12-30-spellsword-adventurers.md

 created: 1167497050
 redirect_from: /node/112
 ---
 According to the <a href='http://www.okcupid.com/tests/take?testid=1532690756472625027'>RPG Class Test</a>, I'm a spellsword.
 Unsurprisingly, this is the character type that I always like to play.
-However, this isn't because I'm playing <em>me</em>, but because I consider it to the the most sensible mixture of skills for a good self-sufficient adventurer.<!--break-->
+However, this isn't because I'm playing _me_, but because I consider it to the the most sensible mixture of skills for a good self-sufficient adventurer.<!--break-->

 RPGs usually involve killing lots of things, and you'd have to be an idiot not to have close combat skills in case an enemy gets too close, so a warrior class is a good basis.
 Going for a character with some intelligence, they'd probably pick a sword or dagger as the most refined of the melee weapons.
 Given the opportunity, it would be a good idea to pick up a few utility spells to give light, open boxes, teleport back to towns and so on.
 Given these basic parameters, you're going to end up with a spellsword.
 That said, a rogue or ranger would also make a good stealth adventurer.